-The Belief That a Traffic Ticket Is Always Thrown Out For Any Details Mistakenly Shown Is False.
-A Traffic Ticket Will Not Be Thrown Out Unless the Mistakenly Shown Details Could Mislead the Accused Person When Deciding to Fight the Charge or Fail to Appear and Risk Being Convicted.
+The Belief That a Traffic Charge Will Be Tossed If Information Is Incorrectly Shown Is a Myth.
+A Traffic Charge Will Be Thrown Out Only If the Incorrectly Shown Information Could Mislead the Person Charged When Deciding to Either Fight the Charge or Fail to Appear at Risk of a Conviction In Absence.

 A Helpful Guide to Understanding The Law Regarding Errors or Omissions On a Traffic TIcket:

 There is a common urban myth and belief that if a Certificate of Offence, colloquially referred to as a 'traffic ticket', is flawed, meaning imperfectly completed by the charging police officer, then the Court must quash (throw out) the charge.
 This false presumption commonly circulates among the public and leads to many awkward situations where a charge survives and a conviction is registered despite an irregularity on the document.